Drainage Master Plan and Needs Assessment

 Algodones Detention and Conveyance Alt Study

-The purpose for completion of this study was to present an analysis of storm collection and conveyance alternatives for the Algodones area that would mitigate flooding impacts to private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District due to flows originating from the I-25 right-of-way and large basins upstream of I-25.
-Based on available mapping, analysis, and anecdotal information, it is the runoff from these large basins that causes the majority of the flooding problems in the Algodones area.
-This report provides a conceptual analysis of several detention and conveyance alternatives and includes concept level cost estimates for each alternative.
+The purpose of completion of this study was to present an analysis of storm collection and conveyance alternatives for the Algodones area that would mitigate flooding impacts to private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District due to flows originating from the I-25 right-of-way and large basins upstream of I-25.
+Based on the available mapping, analysis, and anecdotal information, it is the runoff from these large basins that causes the majority of the flooding problems in the Algodones area.
+This report provides a conceptual analysis of several detention and conveyance alternatives and includes concept-level cost estimates for each alternative.

 Drainage problems in Algodones are due largely to the lack of adequate stormwater conveyance capacity between I-25 and the Rio Grande.
 Thus, large rainfall events have historically resulted in stormwater damage to private businesses and residences, public roadways, and MRGCD infrastructure.
-Stormwater originating from the I-25 right-of-way and large drainage basins upstream of I-25 collects in natural low areas before being conveyed across I-25 through existing culverts.
+Stormwater originating from the I-25 right-of-way and large drainage basins upstream of I-25 collects in low natural areas before being conveyed across I-25 through existing culverts.
 Several of these culverts convey significant amounts of runoff.
-Relatively flat grades and lack of formalized flow paths between I-25 and the Rio Grande limit the conveyance of stormwater flows through the area.
+Relatively flat grades and a lack of formalized flow paths between I-25 and the Rio Grande limit the conveyance of stormwater flows through the area.
 Existing perched irrigation ditches, roads, and railroad embankments further disrupt the flow of stormwater.